 Day 17: You make an early start to tackle the highest pass on our journey, 17,390 ft.
 Marang La.
 The views from the summit stretch to the Great Himalaya.
 The descent is quite long, and we end up in a lovely willow grove on the bank of the mighty Tsarap Chu, leaving the icy heights far behind.

 Day 18: It's a short walk to the Manali-Leh military road, where we meet the jeep that will take us on to Manali.
 This spectacular drive takes us over the main Himalaya range at the 15,255 ft Baralacha La before stopping for the night in Darcha.

 Day 19: You continue by jeep over Rohtang Pass (3978 metres) to Manali.

 Day 21: Drive to to Pinjore, check in at Hotel.
 Stay overnight at Hotel.

 Day 22: A short jeep ride to Chandigarh, then the Express train to Delhi, on arrival check in at Hotel.
 Stay overnight at Hotel.

 Day 23: Depart-Delhi, Transfer to airport.

-If this itinerary could not meet your desires, we can design a tailor-made itinerary to suit your desires.
-Please kindly let us know whether you would like to make it shorter or longer Click here for tailor made holidays .
+Note: If above itinerary could not meet your desires, we can design a tailor-made itinerary to suit your desires.
+Please kindly let us know whether you would like to make it shorter or longer.

 Note: At the end of this trip, you can extend your great holiday to Nepal for trekking to the World's highest peak Mt Everest (8848m) base camp, visit to Buddha's birth place-Lumbini, and sightseeing tour in holiest Pasupatinath temple including a lot of historical and world heritage sites.
 You can also combine a trip Tibet through Nepal.